Lawsuit Investigation: Does Navy Federal Discriminate Against Black and Latino Mortgage Applicants?

 - What You Can Do

-An investigative report published by CNN on December 14, 2023 revealed that Navy Federal—the largest credit union in the country—showed the widest racial disparity in mortgage approval rates among the nation’s major lenders.
+A handful of proposed class actions have been filed against Navy Federal in the wake of an investigative report published by CNN on December 14, 2023 revealing that the credit union—the largest in the country—showed the widest racial disparity in mortgage approval rates among the nation’s major lenders.
 In fact, an analysis of public mortgage data by CNN found that Black applicants were more than twice as likely to be denied by Navy Federal as white applicants with the same financial profile.

 What Does the Report Say About Navy Federal?